gedeh/lightbend-akka-for-scala/README.md

+# Hello Akka for Scala

 ## Lightbend Akka for Scala - Professional

----

 ### Introduction